aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    is on hardware that does not implement AArch32, or at least not at EL1 and higher ELs).
 Default value is 1.

+-  ``CTX_INCLUDE_EL2_REGS`` : This boolean option provides context save/restore
+   operations when entering/exiting an EL2 execution context.
+This is of primary interest when Armv8.4-SecEL2 extension is implemented.
+Default is 0 (disabled).
+   This option must be equal to 1 (enabled) when ``SPD=spmd`` and ``SPMD_SPM_AT_SEL2`` is set.

 -  ``CTX_INCLUDE_FPREGS``: Boolean option that, when set to 1, will cause the FP registers to be included when saving and restoring the CPU context.
 Default is 0.

+-  ``CTX_INCLUDE_NEVE_REGS``: Boolean option that, when set to 1, will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2
+   execution context.
+Default value is 0.

 -  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, enables Pointer Authentication for Secure world.
 This will cause the ARMv8.3-PAuth